 3.3.
-Eastern Fisheries requiring additional action prior to full assessment
+Kent & Essex Fisheries requiring additional action prior to full assessment

-Aside from the stocks referred to above, all other stocks and fisheries have been identified as not currently meeting the MSC unconditional pass mark and are likely therefore to require further work in order to demonstrate an assurance of sustainable management - in particular should any fishery wish to proceed to MSC certification.
+Aside from the 5 stocks referred to above, all other stocks and fisheries on those stocks have been identified as not currently meeting the requite MSC unconditional pass park and are likely to therefore require further work in order to demonstrate an assurance of sustainable management - in particular should any fishery wish to proceed to MSC certification.